rafaeldex/chunify/readme.md

 ### Chunify

-A simple application to create rest api in lambda functions based on chalice framework.
+-  A simple application to create REST API in AWS Lambda based on Chalice framework.<br>
-This rest api simulates an app like spotify where we can manage users, playlists and musics.
+-  This REST API simulates an app like Spotify where we can manage users, playlists and musics.<br>
-Chunify sends a sms to all users with phone number registered When a new music is added.
-The data can be stores in DynamoDB or within the process.
+-  The data can be stored in DynamoDB or within the process.<br>
-When the data is stored into DynamoDB the tables are created on demand in the initialization and the topic in SNS where all users phones will be subscribed is created too.
+-  If DyanamoDB is choosed the tables are created in the initialization as the SNS topic where all users phone numbers are subscribed.<br>
+-  The billing method for DynamoDB is on demand.<br>
+-  Chunify sends a sms to all users with phone number registered when a new music is added.<br>

 ### How to use